 In the event that an employee needs assistance or needs to resolve a complaint, he or she should first consult his or her direct supervisor.
 Depending on his or her position, this may be his or her building principal or department director.
 In the case of school-based staff, complaints that cannot be resolved by the principal should next be directed to the appropriate Executive Director of Schools.
-In rare occasions, matters may be handled by the Executive Director of Human Resources or the Superintendent, with a final appeal considered by the School Board.
+On rare occasions, matters may be handled by the Executive Director of Human Resources or the Superintendent, with a final appeal considered by the School Board.

+Transfer Employees

+who wish to transfer

+to another location

-Requests for Transfer
+must apply for

-Employees who wish to transfer to another location must use the appropriate form and notify the Department of Human Resources by the annual deadline.
+transfer electronically by the annual deadline.